aws/aws-fpga/hdk/cl/examples/cl_hello_world/README.md

 This example demonstrate a basic use-case of the Virtual LED and Virtual DIP switches.

 All of the unused interfaces between AWS Shell and the CL are tied to fixed values, and it is recommended that the developer use similar values for every unused interface in the developer's CL.

-Please read here for [general instructions to build the CL, register an AFI, and start using it on an F1 instance](./../README.md).

 <a name="description"></a>